iExecBlockchainComputing/wpwp-worker-setup/README.md

 ## Disclaimer

-Unfortunately, you can yet run a worker in ARM-based CPU - ( Worker runs only on 64-bit (x84) architecture)
+Unfortunately, you can't yet run a worker in ARM-based CPU - ( Worker runs only on 64-bit (x84) architecture)
 It implies that it is **not possible** to run the worker on e.g. MacBooks with M1/M2 ARM-based silicons or AWS EC2 t4g instances.

 ---

 ## Who do I talk to? ##

-* Repo owner or admin - jacek.janczura [at] knowledgex.com
+* Repo owner or admin
 * Other community or team contact - iexec support
 * Open an issue in this repo